OpenHistoricalDataMap/OHDMConverter/Readme.md

 <details><summary>Use of individual scripts</summary>

 ## Preprocess
 The 2 databases need the [map features](https://wiki.openstreetmap.org/wiki/Map_features) as a reference table.
-The [preprocess.sql](https://github.com/OpenHistoricalDataMap/OHDMConverter/blob/SteSad/osm2inter/preprocess.sql) realizes this and also creates the schema "inter".
+The [01preprocess.sql](https://github.com/OpenHistoricalDataMap/OHDMConverter/blob/SteSad/osm2inter/01preprocess.sql) realizes this and also creates the schema "inter".

-You can find the preprocess.sql script in the osm2inter folder after clone this repository and run with:
+You can find the 01preprocess.sql script in the osm2inter folder after clone this repository and run with:
 ```
 psql \
---host=<servername>\
+--host=<servername> \
---port=<port>\
+--port=<port> \
---username=<username>\
+--username=<username> \
---password\
+--password \
---dbname=<database>\
+--dbname=<database> \
---file=preprocess.sql
+--file=01preprocess.sql
 ```
 <br>